What we do

 Our partners include federal and state government agencies, universities and over 50 companies.
 During the life of the CRCSI, our partners will invest more than $160 million (cash and in-kind).

 We have an ambitious program of work addressing market failures and supporting critical spatial infrastructure in Australia and New Zealand so that:

 - Essential government delivery services run more effectively, giving substantial productivity gains in:

 - We are best equipped to adapt to and deal with climate change impacts

 - Australian and New Zealand industry and end-user capacity building is enhanced

 CRCSI Strategic Plan

 The Strategic Plan is available to download.

-Newsletters are issued each month and stored in Resources.
+Newsletters are issued regularly and past issues can be accessed through the website.
 You can register to receive Newsletters and information emails at the bottom of this page even if you are not a participant in the CRCSI.

 WHAT WILL SUCCESS WILL LOOK LIKE?